MicrosoftDocs/biztalk-docs/his/core/a-sample-lua-communication-sequence2.md

  In this example, the application performs the following tasks:

 -   Issues an [RUI_INIT](rui-init1.md) verb to establish the system services control point (SSCP) session. (**RUI_INIT** does not complete until the LUA application has received an ACTLU message from the host and sent a positive response.
-However, these messages are handled by [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] and are not exposed to the LUA application.)
+However, these messages are handled by Host Integration Server and are not exposed to the LUA application.)

 -   Sends an INITSELF message to the SSCP to request a BIND and reads the response.